Gastric/Stomach

 You should get the results of a gastroscopy and biopsy within 2 weeks.

 Try not to worry if your results are taking longer to get to you.
-It does not definitely mean anything is wrong.

 You can call the hospital or GP if you are worried.
 They should be able to update you.